Home » Archive » Safe Messaging Apps for Kids

 Caribu

 Caribu is a comprehensive communication app for kids on Android and iOS devices.
-With Caribu, your child can video call their friends and top of talking, play a collaborative game, draw on the screen, or read an e-book with them.
+With Caribu, your child can video call their friends.
+In addition to talking, they can play a collaborative game, draw on the screen, or read an e-book with them.
 Caribu is a safe messaging app for kids because people can only be added through an invite link.

 Caribu comes in a free version.
 However, you need to pay a subscription fee to access the unlimited version.